 If you already have Global Entry or don’t think you will use this benefit, you can pay someone else’s application fee with your card and still get a credit.

 If you think you’d get more value out of TSA Pre-Check (which is for regular security rather than customs), you can get a credit for its $85 application fee.
 You can get a credit for either Global Entry or TSA Pre-Check, not both.

 The Chase Sapphire Reserve Global Entry benefit is yet another way this card helps people save on travel.
-It supplements the card’s initial bonus of 50,000 points (worth $750 in travel) and $300 annual travel credit.
-All those perks are important considering Reserve’s $550 annual fee.
+It supplements the card’s initial bonus of 50,000 points and $300 annual travel credit.
+All those perks are important considering Chase Sapphire Reserve’s $550 annual fee.

-More moderate spenders may prefer the Sapphire Preferred card.
-Its initial bonus is worth $625 toward travel.
-And it gives 2 points per $1 on travel and dining, worth 1.25 cents each toward travel (compared to Reserve’s 1.5).
-Sapphire Preferred only charges a $95 annual fee.
+More moderate spenders who still want a Chase travel card with a solid complement of travel-friendly features may prefer the Sapphire Preferred card.
+It has an initial bonus of 60,000 points and gives 2 points per $1 spent on travel and dining.
+Points are worth just 1.25 cents each toward travel, compared to Reserve’s 1.5, but Sapphire Preferred’s annual fee is only $95.

 Of course!
 It’s actually best to decline the rental agency’s supplemental coverage.
 That would nullify the coverage you already get from your Chase Sapphire Preferred Card.
 That coverage includes reimbursement for theft and collision damage up to the actual cash value of most rental cars in the U.S. and abroad.
 In fact, Chase’s coverage is among the best on the market.
 You can learn more from our study … read full answerhere.